usnistgov/5gdeploy/oai/README.md

 These should be used together with CPU isolation via `--place` flag.

 `--oai-upf-bpf=true` selects BPF datapath in CN5G UPF.
-The default is using the userspace implementation.
+The default is using the Simple Switch implementation.

 `--oai-gnb-conf` specifies template config file for gNB (libconfig format only).
 `--oai-ue-conf` specifies template config file for UE (libconfig format only).